jcarbonnel/CLEF/Documentation/SimilarityOperator.md

 ![Similarities String default](./images/msl-stringdefault.png)

-## DoubleIntervalSimilarityOperator
+## DefaultDoubleSimilarities

 This operator is defined for attribute values of type Double.
-First it computes the number of class intervals using the Sturgis formula.
+First it computes the number of class intervals using the Sturges formula.
 Then it creates the corresponding class intervals.
 The initial Double values are not kept in the set of similarities, only the computed intervals.